rohitghosh/chromosome_segementation/README.md

 The data consists of 4 classes, where class 4 is the common region between 2 overlapping chromosomes.
 The classes 1 & 2 , are non-overlapping part of each of the chromosomes.
 Class 0 is the background

-The performance of the net was observed using mean_dic_score.
-It was computed as 'dice_score = 2*I/(GT + PL)' where I is the sum of the number of pixels predicted correctly except background, GT is the number of pixels which belong to ground-truth except background and PL is the number of pixels in predicted image except background.
+The performance of the net was observed using mean_dice_score.
+It was computed as `dice_score = 2*I/(GT + PL)` where I is the sum of the number of pixels predicted correctly except background, GT is the number of pixels which belong to ground-truth except background and PL is the number of pixels in predicted image except background.

 There were 2 methods of training attempted
 - Treating all the classes independently (param combine_label = True in segmentation.py)